Skip to main content

 console.log(handler.requests[0].pathParams.userId);

-interceptor.with() is useful in case you want to validate the parameter or limit it specific values.
+Use interceptor.with() in case you need validation or to limit a parameter to specific values.

 // Match any numeric user id